nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/token-management.md

 ## Revoking a Token

 Tokens have no expiration date or policy.
-If you ever forget your token, think it may have been compromised or simply wish to change them regularly for increased security:
+If you ever forget any of your tokens, think it may have been compromised or simply wish to change them regularly for increased security:

 1. Login to [Nuxeo Online Services](https://connect.nuxeo.com),
-1. Visit the **My Tokens** tab,
+1. Navigate to the **My Tokens** tab,
-1. Revoke the appropriate token(s),
+1. Revoke the appropriate token(s) using Revoke button next to each of them,
-1. Generate new token(s) and update any impacted configuration.
+1. Generate new token(s) (see the <a href="#create-token">Creating a Token</a> section) and update any impacted configuration.